vijayakarumudi/edX-DEV217x-DevOps/docs/Module1Labs/HOL_Set-Up-MRP/edX-DEV217x-Lab1.md

 HOL 0 - Set up Parts Unlimited MRP
 ====================================================================================

 In this lab, we will set up the PartsUnlimited MRP VSTS team project as a pre-requisite for the Continuous Integration lab.
-You will need an active Visual Studio Team Services (VSTS) account already, or you will need to sign up for a free Visual Studio Team Services account by following [this link.](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/sign-up-for-visual-studio-team-services) Ensure that you are also a Project Collection Administrator for the Visual Studio Team Services account or follow [this link.](https://www.visualstudio.com/en-us/docs/setup-admin/add-administrator-tfs)

 ###Pre-requisites:###

 -   An active Visual Studio Team Services (VSTS) account
+	> **Note:** You will need an active Visual Studio Team Services (VSTS) account already, or you will need to sign up for a free Visual Studio Team Services account by following [this link.](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/sign-up-for-visual-studio-team-services) Alternatively, you can follow the steps in _Create a Visual Studio Team Services (VSTS) Account_ in Lab 1 of the **DEV212x: Intro to DevOps** course found [here](https://github.com/MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/blob/master/docs/Lab1/edX-DEV212x-Lab1.md).

 -   Project Collection Administrator rights to the Visual Studio Team Services account
+	> If you are not a Project Collection Administrator for the Visual Studio Team Services account, follow the instructions at [this link.](https://www.visualstudio.com/en-us/docs/setup-admin/add-administrator-tfs#project-collection).
+Alternatively, you can follow the steps above to create a new VSTS account.
+You will, by default, be an administrator of your own account.

 ### Tasks Overview: ###

 **Set up your Visual Studio Team Services account:** This step helps you download the source code, and then push it to your own Visual Studio Team Services account.

-### 1: Set up your Visual Studio Team Services account
+### 1: Configure your Visual Studio Team Services account

 We want to push the application code to your Visual Studio Team Services account in order to use Team Build for the Continuous Integration HOL.